noraracht/kraken_scripts/README.md

       computes weighted and unweighted RF distance between two trees.

 * Mammalian genome analysis
     - Since mammalian genomes might have higher similarity with human reads we recommend two step filtering. [split_cseq_human_from_bac_v2.py](https://github.com/noraracht/kraken_scripts/blob/master/split_cseq_human_from_bac_v2.py) script performs normal filtering, then isolates reads classified as human and performs second filtering at higher confidence level.
 Output FASTQ file contains a combinations of reads that didn't match to the database after both rounds of filtering.
-Script take as an input uncompressed *.fastq/.fq/* file per each sample.
-We provide [CerSimSim1.0_0.1x.fastq](https://drive.google.com/file/d/1MfXECtGZVj_dWSF_wiw26E84NLa_WwOE/view?usp=sharing) simulated  white rhinoceros reads as a test sample.
+Script take as an input one uncompressed *.fastq/.fq/* file per each sample.
+We provide [CerSimSim1.0_0.1x.fastq](https://drive.google.com/file/d/1MfXECtGZVj_dWSF_wiw26E84NLa_WwOE/view?usp=sharing) simulated  white rhinoceros reads as a test example.
 For a test run, put script into the same directory as test file and run
       ```
       python split_cseq_human_from_bac_v2.py -i CerSimSim1.0_0.1x.fastq -threads 24 -db $DBNAME -confidence1 0.0 -confidence2 0.5
       ```

-      You need to have [Kraken-II](https://ccb.jhu.edu/software/kraken2/index.shtml?t=manual) installed ans database constructed.
+      [Kraken-II](https://ccb.jhu.edu/software/kraken2/index.shtml?t=manual) should be installed and database constructed.
 User can specify a threshold for first (`-confidence1` option) and second (`-confidence2` option) confidence scores in the [0.0 1.0] interval.
-Default confidence values are 0.0 and 0.5 for first and second filtering step, correspondingly.
+Default confidence values are 0.0 and 0.5 for first and second filtering steps, correspondingly.
       Replace "$DBNAME" above with your preferred database name/location.
-If you have multiple processing cores, you can run this process with multiple threads using `-threads` option.
+If multiple processing cores are available, number of threads can be modified with `-threads` option.
 Results can be assessed based on output reports.